skittles9823/QuickSwitch/README.md

 - Android 9.0 Pie

 ## Installation
+1. Remove any other quickstep enabling modules (Lawnstep, etc)
-1. Flash this module.
+2. Flash this module.
-2. Open the Quickstep Switcher app that was installed.
+3. Open the Quickstep Switcher app that was installed.
-3. Select a different launcher as your recents provider.
+4. Select a different launcher as your recents provider.
-4. Reboot.
+5. Reboot.
-5. Profit.
+6. Profit.

 ## Debugging
 - The boot scripts will save logs to /cache whenever it detects the user wants to switch providers